hackerb9/open-spelling-bee/README.md

 ### Remove unininteresting puzzles

 Too many words with the same suffix or prefix.
-For example: `WAGINOV`, uniqueness score = 0.47, in which more than half of the words end in -ING.
-On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV`, uniqueness score = 0.38.
+For example: `WAGINOV` (uniqueness = 0.47) in which more than half of the words end in -ING.
+On the other hand, there are a few -ING heavy puzzles that are fun, like `ICGNOTV` (uniqueness = 0.38).

 * [x] Use compression to detect repetitiveness of words.
 Uniqueness score is ratio of compressed to original size.